JJ Weeks Band: Background

 The contemporary Christian music and band formed in Macon, Georgia, in 2001.
 They count as their members; lead vocalist and acoustic guitarist, Jason Clint "JJ" Weeks, drummer, Jon Poole, bass guitarist, David Hart, and guitarist, Cody Preston.
 Their former guitarist was Garrett Lee.

 Music history

-The group formed in 2001, yet their first major label released studio album wasn't released until 2013, All Over the World, by Inpop Records on March 26, 2013.
+The group formed in 2001, yet their first major label studio album wasn't released until 2013, All Over the World, by Inpop Records on March 26, 2013.
 The song, "Let Them See You", charted on the Billboard magazine Christian Songs chart at No. 9, while it placed at No. 7 on the Christian Airplay chart.
 Another self-released song, "Do Not Be Afraid", charted on the Billboard magazine Christian Songs chart at No. 40, while it placed at No. 24 on the Christian Airplay chart.
 Their first single to chart upon the Billboard magazine charts was "What Kind of Love", and this peaked at No. 8 on the Christian Soft AC chart.
 The band signed a recording deal with Centricity Music, where they released a new studio album from the band, As Long as We Can Breathe, on April 8, 2016.